7 Unexpected Symptoms Of Carrot Allergy In Infants/Babies

 Image: Shutterstock

 The most common food allergens are soy, dairy, eggs, peanuts, shellfish, and tree nuts.
 So, carrot allergy is relatively rare.
 But it does happen.
 According to the US Centers for Disease Control and Prevention (CDC), nearly one-quarter of children in the US have been diagnosed with at least one allergic condition.
-One of the major causes of allergies is genetic (1).
+One of the major causes of food allergies in babies is genetic (1).
 So if you or your partner has a carrot allergy, chances are high that your baby too will develop it.

 If your baby develops an allergy to carrot, she will also react badly to parsley, coriander, parsnip, celery, fennel, dill, and anise – or in other words, the entire carrot family.
 Another interesting fact about carrot allergy is that if your child gets it, she has a higher risk of developing pollen allergy too.
 The reverse is also true (2).
 So, it is best to wait till your baby is seven months old before adding carrots to her diet.